chotanansub/AutoTrendRegression/README.md

 ## Use Cases

-- Detecting local anomalies or non-stationarity
+- Detecting local trend or non-stationarity
 - Improving forecasting in regions where error is high
-- Trend modeling for signal analysis